Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsubsection{Myenteric Plexus}

-Preprocessing for the myenteric plexus region followed the same general procedure but was adjusted based on the plexus's anatomy.
-The WSIs were down-sampled by a factor of 4 from 20$\times$ (0.50 \si{\micro\metre}/pixel) to a final magnification of 5$\times$ (2.50 \si{\micro\metre}/pixel).
-This level was chosen as it offers a compromise between resolution and spatial context, preserving finer details while still providing a sufficiently large field of view.
-Macenko normalization{~ \cite{b18}} was applied to correct for staining variation.
-The WSIs were tiled into 224$\times$224-pixel patches, and the 30,000 tiles were selected if they contained at least one pixel within the muscularis propria region.
-This step was included because the myenteric plexus is strictly contained within the muscularis layer, so there is no need to tile other tissue regions.
-A reference example of plexus ground truth annotations is shown in{~ Figure~\ref{FIG:muscle_example}C}, which shows how the plexus ground truth is exclusively within the muscularis segmentation, and in{~ \ref{FIG:plexus_example}B}.
+Preprocessing for the myenteric plexus followed the same general workflow but used a resolution tailored to plexus morphology.
+WSIs were downsampled from the original 20$\times$ (0.50 \si{\micro\metre}/pixel) resolution to 2.5 \si{\micro\metre}/pixel (equivalent to a 5$\times$ reduction in spatial resolution).
+At this level, each 224$\times$224 tile spans a FOV wide enough to capture elongated plexus structures while still preserving sufficient detail to distinguish them from surrounding muscularis tissue.
+Macenko normalization{~ \cite{b18}} was applied for stain harmonization.
+WSIs were then tiled into 224$\times$224 pixel patches, and tiles were retained only if they contained at least one pixel from the muscularis propria region.
+Since the myenteric plexus is anatomically confined to the muscularis, this ensured that only relevant tissue regions were included.
+Examples of plexus annotations are shown in{~ Fig.~\ref{FIG:muscle_example}C} and{~ Fig.~\ref{FIG:plexus_example}B}.